qwaneu/qwaneu.github.io/_drafts/tdd-naming-tests.md

 ```

 Testing frameworks that use a spec based format provide more options to use
 descriptions for test.
-They also allow for grouping test and providing a
+They allow for grouping tests and providing a
-description for the group of tests.
-Here's an example from the front end code of
+description for a group of tests.
+Here's another example from the Online Agile
-our [Online Agile Fluency® Diagnostic
-application](/2020/09/25/hexagonal-frontend-example.html).
-The front end
+Fluency® Diagnostic application, from the front end component this time.
+It has
-component has a Facilitator domain class representing the facilitator of a
+a Facilitator domain class representing the facilitator of a workshop.
+The
-workshop.
-The behaviour of Facilitator includes validating inputs like this
+behaviour of Facilitator includes validating inputs:
-excerpt shows:

 ```js
 describe('Facilitator', () => {